aws-ia/workshop-taskcat/content/000_pre/00_page1.md

   - cfn-lint validation
   - CloudFormation template auto-complete and doc links from the cfn-resource-spec

+## Auto save

+The IDE is configured to auto-save files when they are changed, so there is no need to manually save files.

 ## Copy paste

 Copy and paste should work out of the box on all browsers, in some browsers you may get